 Mom said she was sure we’d find ourselves in bed together, as we always do.
 I was thinking that perhaps this time would be different.
 But nope, we found ourselves back where we started.

 In the little pink bedroom across from the bathroom, in our little house in L’Anse au Loup.
 Only now there’s a bathroom in our room, and Lanse au Loup, is Humber Valley.
-But as much as things change, the important things, it seems stay the same.
+But as much as things change, the important things, it seems, at least stay the same.

 Like having a sister you know is there for you no matter what…